 After she told me about her sister and her raging attacks, I said, “The next time she starts acting that way just say, ‘I rebuke 3“Jude 1:9 (New Living Translation) Biblegateway. this angry spirit in the name of Jesus.'”

 She gave me a startled look.
 At first I thought it was that she thought it was weird, but about a minute later I smelled a really rancid cigarette smoke like smell.

 That surprised me.
-If I hadn’t had the experience in the Healing Room a few days before, I’m not sure if I would have recognized it for what it was.
+If I hadn’t had the experience in the prayer ministry a few days before, I’m not sure if I would have recognized it for what it was.

 Just to be clear, I wasn’t trying to teach seven year old how to do deliverance.